icolomina/soroban-crowdfactoring-dapp/README.md

 ## Installation instructions

+### Requirements
 This installation instructions have been tested from a Ubuntu 22.04 system.
+Besides, this project uses a docker-compose yaml file to load the database so having [docker-compose](https://docs.docker.com/compose/) is required.

 ### Install PHP